omniscientjs/omniscientjs.github.io/documents/index.md

 ### State

 Omniscient allows for component local state.
-That is, all the usual react component methods are available on `this` for use through mixins.
+That is, all the usual React component methods are available on `this` for use through mixins.
 You are free to `this.setState({ .. })` for component local view state.

 ### Providing component keys